Loading Golf Stats...

 Is Kuchar ready to take the next step?
 He'll have to improve his performance in the regular season if he's going to top his numbers from 2009.
 Kuchar got fat on the fall season last year, which is good for him, but it doesn't do fantasy players much good.
 His late-season win should give him some added confidence entering this season, but until he can step up his game during the first eight months of the year, he's not worthy of being in this spot.

 Kuchar has had a difficult time hanging with the big boys on the PGA Tour.
 He had what appeared to be a good season in 2008, but he only produced when up against weak fields.
 Kuchar doesn’t appear to be heading in a direction that would validate his selection.

 2007 was a make or break year for Kuchar.
 After struggling for years to retain his card, Kuchar was forced to go the Nationwide route to earn his card.
 He did so during the 2006 season and gained another shot at the PGA Tour.
 He played well enough to keep his card for 2008, and this time around he should hold onto it longer.
 Kuchar has not displayed the type of game that made him a winner of the PGA Tour for a while, but he did show glimpses of it last year.
 I would not be surprised to see Kuchar step it up a notch this year.

 More Fantasy News

-Kuchar closed with a one-under 69 on Sunday at the PGA Championship to finish one-over and tied for eighth.
+Kuchar closed with a two-over 75 on Sunday at the Sentry Tournament of Champions to finish four-under and tied for 14th.